Mestre-Tramador/Mestre-Tramador/README.EN.md

   government public data APIs and Chat GPT.

-  Other projects in the same period included an audio-guided tour e-commerce on a PHP PWA; a React Native cross-platform mobile app which generated property inspect PDF reports with a imbedded photo editor;
+  Other projects in the same period included an audio-guided tour e-commerce on a PHP PWA; a React Native cross-platform mobile app which generated property inspections PDF reports with a imbedded photo editor;
   and finally I gave support on some Java applications.
 All of these projects were versioned in Git and released under Extreme Programming (XP) agile method.